gve-sw/GVE_Devnet_Webex_Meeting_Custom_Guest_Join_Call/README.md

   - You can mute your audio or video at any time using the corresponding icons.

+  - You can also lower the quality of the video sent in the meeting by clicking on the blue call rate button.

   - The gray webex, mic and camera icons on the right contain the status of the call and the webex connection, you can mouse over them to reveal the status

   - If content is shared in the meeting, the main remote video window will be replaced with the content being shared until the sharing stops.